Why your Dignity and Respect at Work policy is so important

 Having covered what dignity and respect at work is and your obligations as an employer, let’s discuss your Dignity and Respect at Work policy.

 The first step when putting together an effective policy is to define what bullying and harassment in the workplace mean.
-They are separate behaviours and must be addressed in writing as such.
-Your policy should include who it applies to and what scenarios.
+They are separate issues that need to be distinguished in your policy document.
+Your policy should set out who it applies to (employees, contractors, clients) and outline some scenarios where the procedures within it might be needed.

 The next step is to outline what procedure will be followed when handling instances of bullying and harassment.
 It should indicate the informal and the formal route and explain the steps of both.

 Your policy should also clarify how an employee can appeal the outcome of a formal process.
-This is a right of theirs a crucial part of the broader procedure.
+The appeal should take place within a specified timeframe and be heard by someone other than the person who made the initial decision.

 Furthermore, if an employee doesn’t have access to a Dignity and Respect at Work policy, they won’t know how to raise their concerns.
-This can exacerbate existing issues and may lead to the employee approaching a third party such as the Workplace Relations Commission (WRC).
+This will leave staff with no option but to seek assistance from the Workplace Relations Commission where any shortcomings in your policies and procedures may lead to expensive awards of compensation.

 Would you like to arrange a Dignity and Respect in the Workplace training session?

-Graphite HRM has over a decade of experience helping employers, business owners, and HR personal understand the fundamentals of Dignity and Respect at work.
+Graphite HRM has over a decade of experience helping employers, business owners, and HR personnel to develop a respectful workplace.